CristianLazoQuispe/udacity-nd256-project-three/explanation_1.md

 The solution uses the binary search algorithm to find the square root of a given number from a list of potential candidates.

 ## Details ##
-Given a target number, `target`, the `sqrt` function first checks for edges cases, whether `target` is 0 or 1.
+Given a target number, `target`, the `sqrt` function first checks for the edges cases where `target` is 0 or 1.

 The function then determines the lowest possible square root, and the highest possible square root.
 It assigns these values to the variables `lowest` and `highest`.